lmiller1990/vue-testing-handbook/src/simulating-user-input.md

 }
 ```

 In this case, one technique is to _mock_ `this.$http` to create the desired testing environment.
 You can read about the `mocks` mounting option [here](https://vue-test-utils.vuejs.org/api/options.html#mocks).
-Let's see a mock implemtation of a `http.get` method:
+Let's see a mock implementation of a `http.get` method:

 ```js
 let url = ''